schepelin/mob-programming-sessions/lrucache/README.md

 [LRU visually explained](https://www.youtube.com/watch?v=DUbEgNw-F9c&t=1539s)

 ## Implementation

-Your task is to implement the next interface
+Your assignment is to implement the next interface

 ```go
 // Cache describes a general interface of the cache